bluenviron/mediamtx/README.md

-  --write-timeout=5s     timeout of write operations --publish-user=""      optional username required to publish --publish-pass=""      optional password required to publish --read-user=""         optional username required to read --read-pass=""         optional password required to read --pre-script=""        optional script to run on client connect --post-script=""       optional script to run on client disconnect
+  --write-timeout=5s     timeout of write operations --publish-user=""      optional username required to publish --publish-pass=""      optional password required to publish --publish-ips=""       comma-separated list of IPs or networks (x.x.x.x/24) that can publish --read-user=""         optional username required to read --read-pass=""         optional password required to read --read-ips=""          comma-separated list of IPs or networks (x.x.x.x/24) that can read --pre-script=""        optional script to run on client connect --post-script=""       optional script to run on client disconnect
 ```